camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 #### Executor metrics

-If you wish to tune your job worker executor, you can easily pass a custom, instrumented executor to the client builder.
+If you wish to tune your job worker executor, you can pass a custom, instrumented executor to the client builder.
 For example, if we use Micrometer:

 ```java
 public ZeebeClientBuilder configureClientMetrics(